friends-of-ute-valley-park/friends-of-ute-valley/content/news/2020-accomplishments.md

 ---
+excerpt: 2017 was a great year with a long list of accomplishments for Ute Valley Park.
+It took many organizations and individuals to make it all happen.
+readTime: 6 minutes
+author: John Smith
 title: 2020 Accomplishments
 published: true
 publishedOn: 2020-08-21T10:01:30.670Z
+cover_image: /images/ute-blog-1.jpg
 image: images/ute-news-1.jpg
-author: John Smith
-readTime: 6 minutes
-excerpt: 2017 was a great year with a long list of accomplishments for Ute Valley Park.
-It took many organizations and individuals to make it all happen.
 ---

 Dear Friends,